 Taxes related to the franchise agreements in Thailand

 Foreign or local entrepreneurs who want to set up a franchise in the country need to be aware of the taxes involved.
 For instance, the overseas franchisor is subject to a 15% withholding tax on royalties, instead of 3% as a Thai franchisor.
 Besides that, the VAT is settled at 7% rate.
 The Revenue Department in Thailand oversees the taxes for the established franchises in the country.
 Our lawyers in Thailand can explain the entire taxation system in the country, including details about the mandatory fees as a franchise.
+Furthermore, if you are interested in obtaining a residence permit in Thailand, you should know that the permanent resident may be qualified to serve as a director of a Thai public corporation.
+For non-Thai family members, the permanent resident will also be allowed to petition for a visa renewal and permanent resident status.
+If you are interested in such a residency, you are welcome to consult with our immigration lawyers.

 How to register the franchise in Thailand